mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 ### Preservation of client IP

-Tor uses client IP addresses for metrics and anti-DoS features.
+Tor uses client IP addresses for metrics, circumvention settings, and anti-DoS features.
 Many signaling channels do not have an easy or trusted way of preserving client IP addresses.

 # Timeline of censorship events affecting signaling channels